 Every month, the Social Security Administration (SSA) issues a report detailing how the disability insurance program’s numbers changed over the previous 30 days.
 These statistical snapshots provide applicants and current beneficiaries with data that allows them to compare their own checks against national averages.
 These reports also reveal any emerging statistical trends.
-Below, see how this month’s numbers changed across the U.S. in our June 2017 SSD benefits statistics review.
+Below, see how numbers changed during the last month in our June 2017 SSD benefits statistics review.

 June 2017 SSD Benefits Statistics Review